anaseto/goal/docs/Implementation.md

 better, slices.
-Of course, given current trends, I did think of other new non-C fast languages that would facilitate better optimizations (think SIMD), like Zig or Rust (with it's excellent regexp library), but I only know the first on the surface, and I don't feel comfortable with the second.
+Of course, given current trends, I did think of other new non-C fast languages that would facilitate better optimizations (think SIMD), like Zig or Rust (with it's excellent regexp library), but I only know the first on the surface, I don't feel comfortable with the second, and such optimizations come at quite a cost in code complexity and portability anyway.

 As a bonus, Go gives us excellent garbage collection out of the box, which is quite a good thing, as my knowledge about garbage collection implementation is limited.
 I know there are GC libraries for most non-GC languages, but it's still one less thing to worry about.
 As a tradeoff, we cannot catch out of memory errors reliably in programs.
 Also, Go slices, strings and interface types are a good match for representing Goal's datatypes, as we discuss later on.

+Finally, interestingly, while Go and Goal are quite the opposite in terms of conciseness due to the gap between scalar and array paradigms, they both encourage idioms over abstraction, and writing executable code over writing
+types: this might explain why this in only the third project for an array language in Go.

 # Context